cincuranet/blog/_posts/2013-10-23-233426-entity-framework-6-with-firebird.md

 category: none
 layout: post
 ---
-Looks like a lot of people is trying <a href="http://msdn.com/ef">Entity Framework 6</a> together with <a href="http://www.firebirdsql.org">Firebird</a>.
+Looks like a lot of people is trying [Entity Framework 6][1] together with [Firebird][2].
 I like it.
 And though it's not a difficult or tricky task, if you're not familiar with Entity Framework's 6 changes you might be caught off guard.

 <!-- excerpt -->

 So first thing first.
-I suppose you have nothing related to <a href="www.firebirdsql.org/en/net-provider/">ADO.NET provider for Firebird</a> installed (and you don't have to).
+I suppose you have nothing related to [ADO.NET provider for Firebird][3] installed (and you don't have to).
 So install Entity Framework package.

 <pre class="brush:plain">
 install-package EntityFramework